Data Cleaning in Excel: 8 Best Techniques and Tips [2024]

 At Mammoth, our clients often need help with duplicate data and disparate values between different datasets.
 For example, Starbucks spent 100+ hours cleaning and unifying country-specific values monthly.
 Now, with the help of Mammoth’s automated data cleaning tools, they consolidate 1B+ rows of multi-country sales data into insights without manual work.

-One of my most common challenges with data cleaning is fixing format and structure.
 While most databases contain structured data, there are times when formats are wrongly detected, or there are mismatches in data formats from two complementary datasets.

 Detecting and assigning the correct data type and format is crucial to performing the right calculations.
 Incorrect data types can even restrict you from performing datatype-specific functions.